 North Dakota's power plants have invested around \$2 billion in technology to reduce emissions and increase efficiencies.
 These investments account for 20% to 30% of a power plant's costs.

-North Dakota is currently one of only 17 states that meet all of the U.S. Environmental Protection Agency's federal ambient air quality standards.
+North Dakota is currently one of only 17 states that continuoudly meets all of the U.S. Environmental Protection Agency's federal ambient air quality standards, and has never violated